 Students are required to attend at least 80% of the scheduled class meetings to be eligible to take the final examination, unless an acceptable reason is given and approved by the faculty in charge of the course.
 If a student misses a final examination due to an unforeseen circumstance, a make-up examination may be arranged, subject to the prepayment of make-up examination fee.

 Absence may be excused for childbirth, documented illness, injury, death in the family, or other emergency situations.
-Students should call the Registrar as soon as possible on the first day of absence and give an estimate of the duration of the absence.
+Students should call the Student Services as soon as possible on the first day of absence and give an estimate of the duration of the absence.

 Two incidences of tardiness (over 30 minutes) are the equivalent of one absence.

-Excessive absence is defined as absence in excess of 30% of scheduled classroom hours in academic courses, or absence in excess of 15% of scheduled clinic training course hours.
+Excessive absence is defined as absence in excess of 30% of scheduled classroom hours in academic courses

 Grades are based on the completion of courses and final exam.
 Grades are reported at the end of the quarter within two weeks by instructors.
 Passing grades are A, B, and C or D unless otherwise specified in the course descriptions.
 The grading system adopted by CTU is as follows: